QBDI/QBDI/docs/source/get_started-pyqbdi.rst

 -----------------

 Unlike the C/C++ APIs, interacting with the process' memory is much more complicated while in Python -- that is, memory regions cannot be allocated, read or written.
-Luckily, PyQBDI offers helpers to allow users perform these actions.
+Luckily, PyQBDI offers helpers to allow users to perform these actions.

 .. code:: python